Suicide of Bill Conradt: Conradt

 Louis William Conradt Jr. was born on January 30, 1950, in Kaufman County, Texas, to Montie Estelle King and Louis William Conradt.
 Conradt Jr. graduated from Terrell High School in 1968, where he was the assistant editor of the yearbook and president of his senior class.
 He received his undergraduate degree from the University of Texas, and his Juris Doctor from Texas Tech University.
 His friends described him as a predictable, reserved man.
 By 2006, he was still unmarried, and living in the Terrell, Texas, home at 201 Davidson Drive in which he had grown up.

 Conradt was the district attorney (DA) of Kaufman County from 1980 to 2002, at which time he made an unsuccessful campaign for election to a district judgeship as a Democrat.
 Afterwards, he worked in private practice, and by 2006 he was working as the chief felony assistant district attorney (ADA) for Rockwall County, Texas.
-With a "near photographic memory for the law", Conradt's coworkers and courtroom opponents described him as a good prosecutor.
+Conradt's coworkers and courtroom opponents described him as a good prosecutor with a "near photographic memory for the law".

 Sting

 In July 2006, Perverted-Justice (PJ) approached the Murphy, Texas, police department (PD) about working together.
-A July 24 joint sting netted the suspect's Ford Expedition as the new police chief's official vehicle.
+A July 24 joint sting netted the suspect's Ford Expedition as the police chief's new official vehicle.
 When PJ suggested a larger operation with To Catch a Predator, Chief Billy Myrick eagerly seized the opportunity.
 The Collin County, Texas district attorney, John Roach, refused to participate; he wrote an explanatory letter to the Murphy Police to "serve as a wake-up call to Chief Myrick, giving the chief an out."
-Local residents protested the planned operation to lure predators to their neighborhood.
+Local residents protested the planned operation to attract predators to their neighborhood.

-In the first days of November 2006, a Dateline NBCPerverted-Justice sting was orchestrated in Murphy without informing the mayor or city council.
-A house was decorated for the just-passed Halloween holiday, with the interior outfitted with multiple live audio–video feeds.
+In the first days of November 2006, a Dateline NBC/Perverted-Justice sting was orchestrated in Murphy without informing the mayor or city council.
+With decorations added for the just-passed Halloween holiday, a house in a wealthier neighborhood was outfitted with multiple live audio–video feeds.
 The headquarters for Murphy PD was about 1 mi away, and NBC took over a room there to install high-tech equipment for remote live monitoring of the house's streams; Murphy officers referred to the room as "NORAD" and "the War Room".